 Indeed, it is recommended to anticipate scalability as early as possible, by offering a product or service that is suitable for many types of users, with a low degree of customisation (even if it's tempting to pamper the customer).

 A start-up [...] hasn't taken good care of its scalability during the design phase when more than a quarter of its revenue comes from the "custom" adaptations it has to make for its customers.

 3. Use modular operational tools

 Every company must use software to support its business.

-If a start-up may be tempted to start with a cheap but fixed solution, it runs the risk of getting stuck as soon as its business grows.
+While a startup may be tempted initially to use a cheap but inflexible solution, it runs the risk of getting stuck as soon as its business grows.

-Conversely, software that is too expensive causes a significant loss of revenue if the expected results are not achieved.
+Conversely, software that is too expensive can cause a significant loss of revenue if the expected results are not achieved.

 It is therefore recommended to use modular tools that can easily accommodate an increase in activity and adapt to the needs of your business (number of users, range of functionalities, etc.).

-💡 Many software publishers have made the bet on modularity, in order to better meet the evolution and scalability ambitions of today's businesses.
+💡 Many software publishers have bet on modularity in order to better meet the evolution and scalability ambitions of today's businesses.

 One example is NetSuite, a cloud-based enterprise management software designed to help small and medium-sized businesses grow.